 Hopefully, this list of best things to do in Indianapolis has given you some great ideas for something to do around town.
 Exploring new things in the area is a great way to learn more about your city and get you and your family out of the house for a couple of hours.
 You probably have experienced your fair share of being stuck at home these last few months.
 Besides being anxious to get out of your house, you may have discovered your home isn’t a good fit for you anymore.
 If you are considering upsizing or downsizing or ready to be done with consistent home repairs and renovations that eat into any extra money to enjoy activities like the ones listed above, we understand!

 If you are considering a housing change or due to unforeseen circumstances, need to move, Time Worthy Property Solutions can be of help!
-We are a professional home buying company that purchases properties in as-is condition.
+We are a professional home buying company in Indianapolis that purchases properties in as-is condition.
 Unlike traditional home sales, we work with people facing foreclosure, bankruptcy, liens, major repairs, and many more.
 Besides purchasing houses in as-is condition, we also pay in cash, which allows us to close quickly.
 We would save you the trouble of hiring an agent, making costly repairs, and months of uncertainty selling a house on the market.
 There are no commissions, fees, or closing costs when you work with us.